Private Blue Lagoon, Hvar & Trogir Tour

-Located on the St. Stephen square, the main square in town Hvar, on its far east side stands St. Stephen Cathedral.
-As you walk the square from the port towards the Cathedral, you may notice the sheer size of it.
-Well, it is the largest city square in Dalmatia and that is not even the interesting part.
-The square used to be a bay with sea entering all the way to St. Stephen Cathedral.
-The bay was filled up over the centuries till finally the town square reached its final form in 15th century.
-In the year 1520, once the communal well was built in the middle of the square, was when the square began to play a major role in the lives of the locals.
+The square actually used to be a bay with the sea reaching to the Cathedral.
+The town square entered its final form in the 15th century.
+In 1520, once the communal well was built in the middle of the square, the square began to play a significant role in the lives of the locals.

-At the end of the square stands St Stephen cathedral.
-It is unknown exactly how old the cathedral is only that it was built on a site of the church from 6th century and in 13th century as Hvar assumed the Bishopric that it received its cathedral status.
+St. Stephen’s Cathedral stands at the end of the square.
+While the official age of the cathedral is unknown, we do know that it was built on the site of a church from the 6th century, and in the 13th century, as Hvar assumed its Bishopric, it received its cathedral status.

-Interesting thing to note before entering the cathedral are its entrance stairs.
-There are two entrances to the cathedral with two sets of stairs.
-One set of stairs is all warn out while the other looks brand new.
-This is because one set of stairs was used by common people and the other by Hvar’s noblemen.
+The Cathedral boasts an interesting entrance.
+Namely, there are two entrances with two sets of stairs.
+One set of stairs is weathered while the other glitters like new.
+This is because one set of stairs was used by everyday people and the other by Hvar’s noblemen.

-Since the Cathedral was built over the many centuries, on it you can clearly see elements of Gothic, Romanesque and Renaissance architectural styles.
+Since the Cathedral was built over many centuries, you can see elements of Gothic, Romanesque and Renaissance architectural styles.

-On its top, rising four levels up in the air is the Cathedral’s bell tower constructed in 1550 by local masters and is the most recognizable part of the cathedral.
+At its top, precisely four levels above, is the Cathedral’s bell tower constructed in 1550 by local masters, which is the most recognizable part of the Cathedral.

-The Arsenal building was built on a place of the old one which was destroyed by the Ottomans and was finished in the year 1611.
-Galleons would sail into the Arsenal were they would undergo necessary repairs.
+The Arsenal building was constructed on the site of an old theatre which was destroyed by the Ottomans and was completed in 1611.
+Galleons would sail into the Arsenal where they would undergo necessary repairs.

-As you arrive at Hvar town undoubtedly the first thing you will notice is the white fortress towering over this island town.
-Interestingly, on its site, the Illyrians built a defensive citadel to protect the fertile field somewhere between 1,000 and 500 years B.C.
-The Greeks and Romans both made the improvements on the citadel as they came over the centuries but it was not until the Venetians in 13th century, when Hvar asked for protection against the pirates, that the actual fort was built along with the town walls, whose remains you can still see today.
+Interestingly, on this site, the Illyrians built a defensive citadel to protect the fertile field somewhere between 1,000 and 500 B.C.
+The Greeks and Romans both made improvements on the citadel as they came over the centuries.
+However, it wasn’t until the Venetians came in the 13th century to protect Hvar against the pirates that the actual fort was built along with the town walls, whose remains you can still see today.

-The gunpowder explosion in 1579, triggered by lightning, almost completely destroyed the fortress.
-As it was rebuilt it stands in the same form now for centuries.
+A gunpowder explosion in 1579, triggered by lightning, almost completely destroyed the fortress.
+After it was rebuilt, it has stood in the same form for centuries.

-Even though the climb to the fortress seems tough it actually is not.
-In some 15 minute walk you can be right on its walls admiring the panoramic view of the town and adjacent Pakleni islands archipelago.
+The climb to the top of the fortress isn’t as bad as it looks, either.
+In under 20 minutes, you can be wandering its walls and admiring the scenic view of the town and adjacent Pakleni islands below.

 Pakleni Islands archipelago